Computer Laboratory

 P35: Tool Set-Up Info

-These tools are provided for you to use but also please feel free to use any other computers or tools that you have to hand (such as a free copy of Modelsim on your own laptop or a version of SystemC that you have compiled for yourself).
+The tools described here are provided for you to use but also please feel free to use any other computers or tools that you have to hand (such as a free copy of Modelsim on your own laptop or a version of SystemC that you have compiled for yourself).
 This material works on 64-bit linux machines and may work on windows and 32-bit systems.

 General Unix Notes